Orthopedic Surgery in Atlanta: Expert Solutions for Musculoskeletal Health and Recovery

 Preparing for Orthopedic Surgery

 Preparing for orthopedic surgery is essential to help ensure a smooth experience and a successful recovery.
 Start by having a thorough discussion with your surgeon and medical team at Georgia Spine & Orthopedics.
 Ask questions about the surgery process, what to expect on the day, and how long recovery might take.
-Make sure to understand any specific instructions, such as when to stop eating before surgery or which medications to avoid beforehand.
+Make sure to understand any specific instructions, such as when to stop eating before orthopedic surgery or which medications to avoid beforehand.

 This preparation will give you peace of mind and help avoid any unexpected issues.
 You may also need pre-surgical tests, like blood work or imaging, to help your surgeon plan the procedure.